Raccoon Pest Control

 Are you hearing scratching sounds around dusk and dawn?
 Seeing paw shaped tracks around the outside of the house where the land is softer?
 Rub marks and some scat too?
 It’s likely you have a new furry resident in the form of a raccoon or maybe even a couple raccoons.
 At SOS Wildlife Control we quickly, efficiently and humanely take care of your raccoon problem.

-If you’re suspicious of wildlife activity on your property, you’re always welcome to call us and consult, but to help identity some of the common signs of a raccoon, keep an eye out for the following:
+If you’re suspicious of wildlife and pest activity on your property, you’re always welcome to call us at 289-301-5906 and consult, but to help identity some of the common signs of a raccoon, keep an eye out for the following:

 Raccoons, like most four legged animals, will leave paw-shaped tracks in places with light surfaces, or where the ground is softer. walking on their entire paws and putting their entire weight on it leaving imprints on the ground.